 IEC 414.
-Reading Instruction and Assessment, 3 hours, Fall
+Reading Instruction and Assessment, 3 credits, Fall

 This course introduces the theory that undergirds literacy development and emphasizes practical implementation of effective literacy strategies through a minimum 15-hour practicum experience.
 Students will develop an understanding of the causes of reading difficulties and use this knowledge in planning and assessing literacy skills of an individual student.
 Practicum required - minimum 15 hours.
 Prerequisites: Admission to Teacher Education Program; EDUC 204, 314, 341, SPED 313, IEC 420, or instructor consent.
-Same as EDUC 414SL.
+Same as EDUC 414SL. \$50 fee.

 IEC 415.
-Mathematics, Science, and Social Studies, 4 hours, Fall odd years
+Mathematics, Science, and Social Studies, 4 credits, Fall